buildpacks/spec/platform.md

 or by executing
 1. `/cnb/lifecycle/creator`

+### Rebase
+To rebase an app image A platform MUST execute the `/cnb/lifecycle/rebaser` or perform an equivalent operation.

 ### Run
 `/cnb/lifecycle/launcher` is responsible for launching user and buildpack provided processes in the correct execution environment.